-Western Pleasure Walk/Jog Championship Gymkhana Walk/Jog Pleasure Championship

-CLASS I02 ~ Western Equitation, Walk/Jog.
+Western Pleasure Walk/Jog Championship Gymkhana Walk/Jog Pleasure Championship CLASS I02 ~ \ Western Equitation, Walk/Jog.
 Horse or Pony

 Judged on RIDER'S ability to show at the walk and trot.
 Horse and Rider combination MAY NOT enter canter classes.
 Danish judging.
-No premiums given on Lots 1-5.
+One premium allowed, per exhibitor.
+No premiums paid for Lot 1.
+If showing more than one horse/pony, premium will be paid to animal identified as horse/pony A on the ID sheet.